jmmastey/slack_message/README.md

 * allow custom http_options in configuration
 * more of BlockKit's options
 * any interactive elements at all (I don't understand them yet)
+* more interesting return types for your message

 Contributing
 ------------